-Theodore Schwartz is one of New Jersey’s original practitioners of environmental law.
-From 1965 to 1970, he served as Deputy Attorney General for the State of New Jersey, where he acted as Chief of the Attorney General’s Task Force on Pollution.
-His prime responsibilities centered around the enforcement of the State’s pollution control laws through administrative and civil proceedings.

-The creative approach to environmental enforcement matters earned him a national reputation amongst his peers.
-He spearheaded, along with a colleague, the creation of the New Jersey Department of Environmental Protection and was the author of numerous environmental laws and regulations, including the New Jersey Air Pollution Control Act, which became a national model for environmental regulatory programs in all areas of the environment.
+Mr. Schwartz is widely recognized as one of New Jersey’s pioneers in the practice of environmental law.
+From 1965 to 1970, he was Deputy Attorney General for the State of New Jersey, where he acted as Chief of the Attorney General’s Task Force on Pollution.
+His responsibilities centered upon the enforcement of the State’s pollution control laws through administrative and civil proceedings.
+His creative approach to environmental enforcement matters earned him a national reputation among his peers.
+Together with a colleague, he spearheaded the creation of the New Jersey Department of Environmental Protection, and had a hand in the development of the New York State Department of Environmental Conservation.
+He also authored numerous environmental laws and regulations, including the New Jersey Air Pollution Control Act, which became a national model for environmental regulatory programs in all areas of the environment.

 On the national level, he was a legal advisor to numerous State and Federal agencies concerning environmental regulatory matters.
-President Carter, recognizing his environmental credentials, appointed him as a Commissioner to the National Alcohol Fuels Commission, where he analyzed the development of alternative fuel sources.
+In recognition of his environmental credentials, President Carter appointed him as a Commissioner to the National Alcohol Fuels Commission, where his role was to analyze the development of alternative fuel sources.